-The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment in several investments within an FPI bond.
+The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment with JBL.
 As discussed, the transfer of defined benefit (final salary) pensions are usually not in the customer's best interests, are complex and present a variety of consequences and matters which the ordinary individual would be hard pressed to understand without professional financial advice.